viper-adnan/Warez/README.md

 - [Mac Torrent Download](https://anonym.to/?https://mac-torrent-download.net/) - (needs ad-blocker) - Provides cracks for MacOS.
 Be careful, each click triggers an ad.
 - [Mac Torrents](http://mactorrent.co) - (`insecure`) - Lots of MacOS Warez.
 - [nMac.to](https://anonym.to/?https://nmac.to) - Tutorials, Apps, Games via P2P or sharehoster for MacOS.
+- [Sanet](https://anonym.to/?https://sanet.st/) - Windows and uncracked software as well as MacOS cracked software.
+- [GetIntoPC](https://anonym.to/?https://getintopc.com/) - Last place to look for MacOS software.

 **[`^        back to top        ^`](#)**